pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/catch/destructed_catch_var_can_not_cause_dupe_bindings.md

 `````
 throws: Parser error!
-  Can not create a binding for `a` because was already bound as a catch clause binding
+  Attempted to create a lexical binding for `a` but another binding already existed on the same level

 try {} catch ([a,a]) { }
                   ^------- error